liuqx0717/ToggleNatualScrolling/README.md

 ./build.sh
 ```

-You'll get an executable, `ToggleNatualScrolling`, which is useful for
+You'll get an executable, `ToggleNaturalScrolling`, which is useful for
-debugging in Terminal, and an app bundle, `ToggleNatualScrolling.app`,
+debugging in Terminal, and an app bundle, `ToggleNaturalScrolling.app`,
 which is ideal for everyday use.

 It requires the Accessibility permission, please add the app to the list: